dongxuanw1366/sep10-freedom-project/plan.md

 ## Color
 *

 ### Complete the MVP during spring break
 * Add all the content
 * Compelete all basic layout and add image

-### Beyond MVP after spring break
+### Beyond MVP after spring breakc
 * Add background color
-* Add extra Components and special functions like tooltip
+* Add extra Components and special functions like tooltip and parallax